 Control water activity, prevent microbial growth

-Like all organisms, microorganisms rely on water for growth.
+Like all organisms, microorganisms rely on available water in food for growth.
 They take up water by moving it across the cell membrane.
 This water movement mechanism depends on a water activity gradient—on water moving from a high water activity environment outside the cell to a lower water activity environment within the cell.
 When water activity outside the cell becomes low enough, it causes osmotic stress: the cell cannot take up water and becomes dormant.
 The microorganisms are not eliminated, they just become unable to grow enough to cause infection.
 Different organisms cope with osmotic stress in different ways.
 That’s why there are different growth limits for each organism.
 Some types of molds and yeasts have adapted to withstand very low water activity levels.
-The chart below shows water activity growth limits for many common microorganisms.
+Table 1 shows water activity growth limits for many common microorganisms.